 But don’t do anything for free.

-So, Eid, serial – creator, doesn’t understand my profile and asks me what I do.
+So, this guy, serial – creator, doesn’t understand my profile and asks me what I do.
 And this question… makes me really really anxious and nervous.

 Your passions are more interesting than your job.